 Local Government Reorganisation (LGR) will change the structure and responsibilities of local councils.

-In Nottinghamshire local services are currently delivered under what is known as a ‘two-tier’ council structure.
-LGR means we will move to a single tier system of unitary councils where just one council will deliver all the services you receive.
+In Nottingham and Nottinghamshire, local services are currently delivered under what is known as a ‘two-tier’ council structure.
+LGR means we will move to a single-tier system of unitary councils where just one council will deliver all the services you receive.

-In Nottingham and Nottinghamshire there are nine existing local authorities.
+In Nottinghamshire, there are nine existing local authorities.
 Under LGR, all nine would be abolished, to create new unitary councils with a higher population of residents.

 Read more about the current structures in Nottingham and Nottinghamshire: Who we are | LGR.